Real Property and Construction Law

 Conkle, Kremer & Engel’s Recent Matters in Construction and Real Estate Disputes include:

-- Obtaining a multi-million dollar judgment against a contractor for defective construction of an addition to a church, resulting in mold accumulation in the original church building and the new annex.
+- Multi-million dollar judgment against a contractor for defective construction of an addition to a church, resulting in mold accumulation in the original church building and the new annex.

-- Obtaining a judgment at trial against contractors who installed defective concrete slabs in a housing development.
+- Judgment at trial against contractors who installed defective concrete slabs in a housing development.

-- Resolving the liability of a commercial landlord for failure to conduct proper roof maintenance, resulting in catastrophic failure of roof support beams.
+- Resolved the liability of a commercial landlord for failure to conduct proper roof maintenance, resulting in catastrophic failure of roof support beams.

-- Forcing insurers to pay for the defense and indemnification of a landscape subcontractor charged with defective design and installation of a retaining wall.
+- Forced insurers to pay for the defense and indemnification of a landscape subcontractor charged with defective design and installation of a retaining wall.

-- Evicting commercial tenants for nonpayment and other violations of leases and subleases, including jury verdict awarding unpaid rent and other damages.
+- Evicted commercial tenants for nonpayment and other violations of leases and subleases, including jury verdict awarding unpaid rent and other damages.